 According to Fyokla, Tolstoy represents one of Russia's “international brands”, and she is engaged in promoting his novels.

-Yet another great-grandson of the writer, Fyokla's second cousin Pyotr Tolstoy, is also a TV celebrity: he presented Russia's main evening newscast, Vremya, which airs on Channel One, from 2005-2012, and also hosted his own program, Tolstoy: Resurrection – a reference to Leo Tolstoy’s novel of the same name.
-Pyotr is a member of the Civic Chamber, a government body charged with coordinating the interests of citizens and authorities.
+Yet another great-grandson of the writer, Fyokla's second cousin Pyotr Tolstoy, is also a TV celebrity: he presented Russia's main evening newscast, Vremya, which airs on Channel One, from 2005-2012, and also hosted his own program, Tolstoy: Sunday.
+Pyotr was a member of the Civic Chamber, a government body charged with coordinating the interests of citizens and authorities, and now he is a deputy chairman of the State Duma, the Russian parliament's low chamber.

 Pyotr says his famous name has never helped or hindered him, but he did jokingly admit in one of his earlier interviews that it made his army service somewhat more difficult, as his army buddies sometimes refused to give him a hand, saying, “No, Tolstoy, you're not getting anything from us, we got fed up with your grandpa back when we were in school.”
 Tolstoy's works, including War and Peace,one of the longest novels ever written, are required reading in Russian schools.